-The following requirements must also be met:

-- (a) The first stage of the subdivision requires the completion of the following works: - i. vesting of Recreation Reserve Lot 9008 - ii. completion of a roundabout at the State Highway 6 entrance to the development - iii. completion of the highway bund/diversion channel (including landscaping) within Lot 9013 from the State Highway 6 entrance to the northern side of the Southern Gully - iv. construction of the initial phase Water Treatment Plant and Reservoir completed along with conveyance infrastructure between the bore, the Water Treatment Plant, the Reservoir and the lots within the first stage - v. construction of the initial phase Wastewater Treatment Plant completed with conveyance infrastructure and land treatment areas to service the lots within the first stage , or alternative connecting infrastructure to the existing QLDC wastewater network. - (b) Stage 2 is to include the vesting of Recreation Reserve Lot 9001. - (c) The highway bund / diversion channel (including landscaping) within Lot 9012 from the State Highway 6 entrance to the Northern Channel and the capacity upgrades to the Northern Channel and detention basins on Lots 9010, 9011, 9019, 9020, 9021, 9022 and 9024 are to be completed prior Section 224(c) for lots (excluding balance and infrastructure lots) located on the northern side of Road 01. - (d) The highway bund / diversion channel (including landscaping) within Lot 9015 from the southern side of the Southern Channel to the southern boundary is to be completed prior to Section 224(c) for Lots 1372 - 1438. - (e) Section 224(c) is not to be sought for any residential lot located within the 55 dB contour of the NZone activity as 'Proposed Subdivision Plan - NZONE Skydive Noise Contours', prepared by Patersons, Drawing No Q7557-007, Sheet 001, Rev 0, dated 10 April 2025 until such time as NZone have permanently ceased operating from the site.
-Written confirmation of the cessation of the activity is to be provided to QLDC.
+Condition number Condition QLDC explanation for changes shall clearly delineate the works (or partworks) to be completed for each stage being applied for.
+The following requirements must also be met: (a) The first stage of the subdivision requires the completion of the following works: i. vesting of Recreation Reserve Lot 9008 ii. completion of a roundabout at the State Highway 6 entrance to the development iii. completion of the highway bund/diversion channel (including landscaping) within Lot 9013 from the State Highway 6 entrance to the northern side of the Southern Gully iv. construction of the initial phase Water Treatment Plant and Reservoir completed along with conveyance infrastructure between the bore, the Water Treatment Plant, the Reservoir and the lots within the first stage v. construction of the initial phase Wastewater Treatment Plant completed with conveyance infrastructure and land treatment areas to service the lots within the first stage, or alternative connecting infrastructure to the existing QLDC wastewater network. (b) Stage 2 is to include the vesting of Recreation Reserve Lot 9001. (c) The highway bund / diversion channel (including landscaping) within Lot 9012 from the State Highway 6 entrance to the Northern Channel and the capacity upgrades to the Northern Channel and detention basins on Lots 9010, 9011, 9019, 9020, 9021, 9022 and 9024 are to be completed prior to Section 224(c) for lots (excluding balance and infrastructure lots) located on the northern side of Road 01. (d) The highway bund / diversion channel (including landscaping) within Lot 9015 from the southern side of the Southern Channel to the southern boundary is to be completed prior to Section 224(c) for Lots 1372 - 1438. (e) Section 224(c) is not to be sought for any residential lot located within the 55 dB contour of the NZone activity as 'Proposed Subdivision Plan - NZONE Skydive Noise Contours', prepared by certification of plans for each stage occurs with clarity of which plans apply to each stage.
+This will enable more efficient processing of s223 and 224c applications as clarity would be provided on exactly what is included within each stage of development.